geedew/cross-console/README.md

 ```html
 <script type="text/javascript" src="/bin/cross-console.min.js"></script>
 ```

-# Features
- - attempts to implements console in all environments
- - allows environment differences.
-While in 'production' console is disabled.
-This keeps errant `window.console` from breaking a page or showing up to a user.
- - creates the ability to send console.error to another Function while in production (for easier error management like sending an email)

 # Accessing the original console
 Some consoles give useful information like timing and memory usage; so you still have access to that